Kisin modules with descent data and parahoric local models: Local models

 \begin{defn} Let $S(\mu) \subset (\Gr_{\Res_{(K \otimes_{\Qp} F)/F} \GL_n})_{F_{[\mu]}}$ be the closed affine Schubert variety associated to $\{\mu\}$.
 For each $j\in \mathbb{Z}/f\mathbb{Z}$, let $1_{\GL_n/P_j}$ denote the closed point of $\GL_n/P_j$ corresponding to $P_j$.
 Then the \emph{local model} $M(\mu)$ associated to $\mu$ is defined to be the Zariski closure of $\prod_{j\in \mathbb{Z}/f\mathbb{Z}}1_{\GL_n/P_j} \times S(\mu_j)$ in $\Fl^{E(u)}_K$.
 It is a flat projective scheme over $\Spec \La_{[\mu]}$. \end{defn}

 The main theorem on the geometry of local models is: \begin{thm} The local model $M(\mu)$ is normal with reduced special fiber.
-All irreducible components of $M(\mu) \otimes_{\La} \overline{\F}$ are normal and Cohen-Macauley. \end{thm} \begin{proof} When $\mu$ is minuscule and $P = G$, this is Theorem B of~\cite{PR1}.
-When $\mu$ is a general cocharacter, $M(\mu)$ is the local model in the sense of~\cite{PZ} (though they were originally studied in \cite{HN}).
-The above result is Theorem 1.1 of~\cite{PZ} when $K/\Qp$ is tamely ramified and Theorem 1.0.1 of~\cite{LevinLM} when $K/\Qp$ is wildly ramified.
-The proof uses the coherence conjecture of Pappas and Rapoport proven by ~\cite{Zhu}. \end{proof}
+All irreducible components of $M(\mu) \otimes_{\La} \overline{\F}$ are normal and Cohen-Macaulay. \end{thm} \begin{proof} In this level of generality, this is Theorem 1.0.1 of~\cite{LevinLM}.
+This builds on Theorem 1.1 of~\cite{PZ}, where the only restriction is that $K/\Qp$ must be tamely ramified.
+When $\mu$ is minuscule and $P = G$, the result goes back to Theorem B of~\cite{PR1}. \end{proof}